Table of Contents

 Drawbacks:

-• No real-time trading: Since Betterment is a robo-advisor, you won’t have the ability to trade individual stocks or ETFs in real-time.
+- No real-time trading: Since it is a robo-advisor, you cannot trade on any specific stocks or ETFs in real-time.

 5. Wealthfront: Best for Automated and Goal-Based Investing